9 Best Under Eye Oils

 Along with the type of oil you are looking to use under your eyes, it’s also important to consider any added ingredients before incorporating the product into your routine.

-As the eye area is more sensitive, you want to avoid any extra additives or fragrance that can cause potential irritation, as well as dilute the effects of the oil.
+Because the eye area is more sensitiveavoid any extra additives or fragrance that could cause irritation, as well as diluting the oil’s effects.

-It is also best to look for oils that are natural, carrier oils, which are plant-derived.
+It is also best to look for natural, plant-derived carrier oils.
 Oils also do not contain water or any water-soluble ingredients, unlike typical eye creams.

-The water included in the ingredients for many eye creams allows the product to moisturize the skin more deeply, rather than an oil.
+The water in many eye cream ingredients helps the product moisturize the skin more deeply than an oil would.

-If your under-eye area is severely dry or needs extra moisturization, applying an eye cream first with an under-eye oil on top would be an ideal solution for you.
+If your under-eye area is severely dry or needs extra hydration, applying an eye cream first, then an under-eye oil on top, would be an ideal solution for you.

-While pure oils, such as jojoba or squalene, are used for the under eyes, there are many oils that contain a blend of ingredients to help target different under-eye concerns.
+While pure oils, such as jojoba or squalene, are used for the under eyes, many oils contain blends of ingredients to target different under-eye concerns.

-If you are concerned with puffiness and dark circles, you can look for oil blends that contain ingredients like caffeine extract to address both issues.
+If you are concerned about puffiness and dark circles, look for oil blends that contain ingredients like caffeine extract to address both.

 Best Under Eye Oils – Product Guide